jsheroes/website/src/pages/speak.md

 ## ✍ What we are looking for

 JSHeroes is a **single track** 2-day conference dedicated to the JS and Web ecosystems.
-We expect that each talk fits between **25 and 30 minutes**.
+We expect each talk to be around **25 minutes**.
 If you require more time, please mention this in the application.
 We are looking for a multitude of topics and perspectives, but most of all we value:

 - Original topics, presented for the first time.
 - Practical ideas that attendees can apply at work the next day.